A fee-only financial advisor who manages your money. Start from $100.

 -

-Fee-only means the adviser's only revenue comes from client fees.
-No commissions, no product sales, no referral payments.
+Fee-only means the adviser's only revenue comes from client fees: no commissions, no product sales.
 At Narstar, you pay one annual rate based on which portfolio you're in: 0.60% for Income, 1.20% for Growth, 1.60% for Speculative.
 Billed quarterly on the average daily value of your account.
-That's it.
-No signup fees, no exit fees.
+There are no signup fees and nothing owed when you leave.
 The fee-only structure removes the most common conflict in the industry, but not every possible one.
 Remaining conflicts are in Form ADV.

 -